 Meet the Facilitator

-PPS has retained the services of Peer2Peer NetWorks Facilitator Randy Roesch, PT, DPT, MBA to lead the program.
-In her role as facilitator, Randy will work in collaboration with PPS Staff to market the program,manage the application process, designate and mentor groups, and design and manage the two annual face to face summit meetings of the Peer2Peer NetWork participants.
+PPS has retained the services of Peer2Peer NetWorks Co-Facilitators Randy Roesch, PT, DPT, MBA and Jeff Ostrowski, PT to lead the program.
+In their role as facilitators, Randy and Jeff will work in collaboration with PPS Staff to market the program, manage the application process, designate and mentor groups, and design and manage the two annual face to face summit meetings of the Peer2Peer NetWork participants.

 Randy is a former PPS and APTA Board Officer, who also served as interim Executive Director of PPS; she has the experience and contacts to bring this program to life.
 Randy brings broad and vast knowledge of the multiple dimensions of private practice, as a former practice owner and now as a consultant.Through her current company, Business Solutions, she has assisted a myriad of practice owners across the country with projects from practice startups to ownership transition and practice valuation.